patrickcorbett/hubot-codinglove/README.md

     $ npm install hubot-thecodinglovegifs

-To enable the script, add the `hubot-codinglove` entry to the `external-scripts.json` file (you may need to create this file).
+To enable the script, add the `hubot-thecodinglovegifs` entry to the `external-scripts.json` file (you may need to create this file).

     ["hubot-thecodinglovegifs"]